 An acknowledged good practice is to catch errors early in the service lifecycle, and shifting application and infrastructure monitoring to pre-production and beyond should be part of this strategy.
 But neither application performance management (APM), nor infrastructure performance management (IPM) alone will successfully address and solve shift-left monitoring requirements.
 A converged APM/IPM solution can facilitate true root-cause analysis from an end-to-end IT service perspective, inclusive of both supporting and customer-facing IT services, as well as across multiple service lifecycle stages.
-Director of Product Marketing for eG Innovations John Worthington, shares his thoughts on how a converged APM/IPM solution can be leveraged effectively across the service lifecycle.
+Director of Customer Success for eG Innovations John Worthington, shares his thoughts on how a converged APM/IPM solution can be leveraged effectively across the service lifecycle.

 Q: What is Converged Application and Infrastructure Performance Management?